acend/argocd-basics-training/content/en/docs/01/_index.md

 ### Task 1.1.3: Lab Setup

 Most of the labs will be done inside the {{% param distroName %}} project with your username.

+{{% onlyWhen centris %}}
+Go to the OpenShift console and click on your user icon on the top right side.
+In the menu, choose "copy login command" and then copy the `oc login` command from the newly opened page and paste it into the webshell terminal.

+{{% /onlyWhen %}}

 Verify that your oc tool is configured to point to the right project:

 ```s